-Radishes (Raphanus sativus) are a cool weather crop that is a rapid grower easily sown for successive crops every ten days.
+Radishes (Raphanus sativus) are a cool weather crop that are rapid growers, easily sown for successive crops every ten days.
 Because it is easy to grow (and delicious), radish is a common choice for the home gardener.
 Even so, it has its share of radish growing problems and radish diseases.
 What types of radish disease problems are there and how can they be treated?
 Keep reading to learn more.

 Diseases of Radishes